Birman cats are beautifully marked felines with gentle, playful personalities.

 Naming Birman Kittens

 There is a French tradition that all of the Birman kittens born in any given year will have names that all begin with the same letter.
-According to this tradition, all Birman kittens' names should start with an "H" in 2010.
+According to this tradition, for example, all Birman kittens' names should have started with an "H" in 2010.
 No letter of the alphabet is skipped, so the letters are repeated every 26 years.

 This tradition is followed in many catteries around the world.
 Of course, you can name your kitten anything you like.

 Since this is an unusual breed, you may have to search a little farther than your hometown to find a breeder.
 One of the quickest ways to find a reputable breeder is to check with Sacred Cat of Burma.
 The site offers a breeder referral program that can point you in the right direction.